Published in Art & Crafts with Comments Off on Hermanus Flower Festival 21 – 24 September 2018

 Published in Accommodation with Comments Off on Fisherhaven Travellers Lodge

-Fisherhaven Travellers Lodge,a 4 star establishment, graded annually by the Tourism Grading Council of South Africa would like to welcome and offer you the opportunity of ‘taking- that- break -away’
+Fisherhaven Travellers Lodge,a 4 star establishment, graded annually by the Tourism Grading Council of South Africa would like to welcome and offer you the opportunity of taking that “well-deserved- break -away”.

 There are various affordable room options available to accommodate your holiday requirements.
 Breakfast is available on request or you can prepare your own meals in the fully equipped guest kitchen / indoor barbeque facility in the poolroom.

 We are ideally situated on the Whale Coast route enabling you the opportunity to explore different towns in the Overberg of interest including; Bot River, Kleinmond, Bettys Bay, Hermanus, Stanford and Gansbaai to mention a few, all of which offer various exciting activities such as: golfing,shark cage diving, whale watching, hiking, mountain biking,fishing, kayaking , power boating, sailing,body surfing, wind surfing,kite surfing, horse riding, wine/ beer tasting,abseiling,quad biking and bird watching.
 Closer to home, the Bot River Lagoon is a mere 2km from the Lodge where you can enjoy hours of water, sand and fun in the sun.